How induction will look to you

 You will need to be observed at least twice per term (once in the first 4 weeks, once per half term), for induction purposes (ie you will be assessed against the Standards).
 For each formal observation, your tutor will complete a form, and you will evaluate the lesson as well.

-You will meet regularly (we’d suggest weekly) with your tutor or mentor, to track all your progress inside and outside the classroom, against the Standards and these meetings will be minuted by you.
+You will meet regularly (we’d suggest weekly) with your tutor, to track all your progress inside and outside the classroom, against the Standards and these meetings will be minuted by you.

 Each half term, you will meet with your tutor to formally review your progress and you should prepare for this meeting, which needs to be minuted (by your tutor) in more detail than the regular sessions.